Wednesday, 15 April 2009

 MONEY AND FAME: Asquith enjoyed both wealth and fame during his political career, but he was not particularly ostentatious or extravagant in his personal life.

-FOOD AND DRINK: Asquith enjoyed traditional British cuisine and was known to appreciate a good glass of wine or whiskey.
+Asquith was known to appreciate a good glass of wine or whiskey.
+His fondness for alcohol was well-known, earning him the nickname "Squiffy," and his relaxed attitude toward drinking disappointed some temperance advocates.
 Despite his liquid lunches, he still managed to pass some sobering legislation!
+(2)

 MUSIC AND ARTS: Asquith had an appreciation for classical music and the arts, regularly attending concerts and cultural events in London.

-LITERATURE: Asquith was a voracious reader and had a deep appreciation for literature, particularly poetry and historical works.
+LITERATURE: He was a voracious reader and had a deep appreciation for literature, particularly poetry and historical works.

 NATURE: Asquith enjoyed spending time outdoors, whether walking in the countryside or relaxing in his garden.